Interior Designers Can Avoid Being “Shopped” by Clients

 • Research Market Prices: Ensure your pricing is reasonable and competitive.
 Avoid relying solely on MSRP.

 • Explain your pricing: Hiding the way the industry works just looks deceptive.
-Be upfront and say you have access to certain lines at discounted pricing, the same way a retail shop would.
-Because you sell in volume.
+Be upfront and say you have access to certain lines at discounted pricing, the same way a retail shop would because you sell in volume, but help them understand all the work you do to earn and keep that discount as part of your project profitability.

 • Discount strategically: You offer more value than Restoration Hardware.
 Don't let them treat you like you're less valuable.
 Giving away your whole discount tells the client that the service you provide is not valuable.
 Sometimes, sharing a portion of your discount may make sense.
 That could be to make shipping free, to get a very special item into the project, or to buy some goodwill.
 Only in the rarest of circumstances should you give your whole discount away.